Data Story

 Race/Ethnicity

-There are race/ethnicity differences in participation rates among dual credit students.
-Over the eight years of data represented in this graph, growth has been strongest for populations that are underrepresented in higher education including Native Hawaiians, Filipinos, and Pacific Islanders.
+While dual credit participation has increased across all student, growth has been strongest for populations that are underrepresented in higher education such as Filipinos and Pacific Islanders.

 Economically Disadvantaged